bauhuasbadguy/raspberry_pi_down_detector/README.md

 Q. Should I use this code?

 A. Use it as a reference for how someone else solved the problem but I'm sure there are better versions of this elsewhere.
-Feel free to use it as you like but if you start passing it arround please send people here
+Feel free to use it as you like but if you start passing it around please send people here

 Q. It won't run on startup